AniXT91/Multiplayer-Unicode-Grid/README.md

 ## Overview

-The goal of this take‑home project was to build a real‑time multiplayer web application where multiple players share a single 10 × 10 grid.
+The goal of this project was to build a real‑time multiplayer web application where multiple players share a single 10 × 10 grid.
 Each player may select a cell and fill it with a Unicode character.
 Once a character is submitted, that player is restricted from editing any further cells (an